DexWinBet

 New In-House Wallet

-Introduced a native wallet to eliminate reliance on external wallet setup, reducing 7+ cognitive steps and simplifying how users deposit, withdraw, and track funds.
+I designed a simple native wallet experienceto eliminate reliance on external wallet setup, reducing 7+ steps and simplifying how users deposit, withdraw, and track funds.

 The New Experience